pandemic-patch/zeemz-ann/README.md

 ## TODO
 - Add "Poseidon Knows" to repo.
-- Add Zeems source code.
+- Add Zeemz source code and build instructions
 - Add open source license for stuff that's open source.
 - Create PBTD token repo, add link to this repo.
-- Start wiki
+- Move wiki from gSites to this repo
 - finish todo -- night all